 The popularity behind Google voice search

 There are a variety of reasons behind the growing popularity of voice recognition technology and not just the Google voice search.
-Amazon’s Alex, Microsoft’s Cortana, and voice search on Android devices are all frequently used.
+Amazon’s Alexa, Microsoft’s Cortana, and voice search on Android devices are all frequently used.
 Why?
 Because of the ease in talking versus typing.
 Sure, typing is simple enough, but talking is easier.
 The average person can type about 40 words per minute but can say about 150 words per minute.
 More words, less effort.

 The sales figures behind voice integration products also prove their high popularity.
 Consumers seem to be enjoying these products and show that they are willing to pay money for these devices and services.